• Skip to primary navigation

 Promotions

 Always remember to check what promos the dealer is having.
-It so happened Carsome was having a TnG wallet promo and I asked for that.
+It so happened that Carsome was having a TnG wallet promo and I asked for that.

-They were also giving a RM1K discount if you sell your car to them and subsequently buy from them after.
+They were also giving an RM1K discount if you sold your car to them and subsequently bought from them afterwards.
 I qualified for that and got RM1K off as well.

 Petrol vouchers